bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 * My personal hardware e-ink reader is a Kobo Clara HD and I use Apple Books for mobile/desktop reading.

 ## Acknowledgements

+Special thanks to [Bruce Lawson](https://twitter.com/brucel) for his valuable guidance and expertise on accessibility markup.

 *This project respectfully acknowledges that this digital typesetting project was completed on Treaty 6 territory, a traditional gathering place for diverse Indigenous peoples—including the Cree, Blackfoot, Métis, Nakota Sioux, Iroquois, Dene, Ojibway/ Saulteaux/Anishinaabe, Inuit, and many others whose histories, languages, and cultures continue to influence this vibrant community.*